ManonR11/manonreau.github.io/research_projects.md

 ### Creation of the NR-DBIND (Nuclear Receptors DataBase Including Negative Data)
 {: style="text-align: justify"}
-In a previous work, <a href="https://pubs.acs.org/doi/abs/10.1021/jm500132p">Lagarde et al</a> created the <a href="http://nrlist.drugdesign.fr">**NRLiSt BDB**</a>, a robust NR-focused benchmarking database that aimed to correct and complete annotation errors found in ChEMBL.
+In a previous work, <a href="https://pubs.acs.org/doi/abs/10.1021/jm500132p">Lagarde et al</a> created the <a href="http://nrlist.drugdesign.fr">NRLiSt BDB</a>, a robust NR-focused benchmarking database that aimed to correct and complete annotation errors found in ChEMBL.
 This database mainly contains activity values (IC50 and EC50) collected through a manual literature review, including their corresponding "agonist" or "antagonist" pharmacological profile annotation.
-To complete information brought by the NRLiSt BDB with more affinity data, more diversity in pharmacological profile annotations, more experimental details, and particularly to include negative data, we constructed the **Nuclear Receptors DataBase Including Negative Data (**<a href="http://nr-dbind.drugdesign.fr">**NR-DIND**</a>**)**
+To complete information brought by the NRLiSt BDB with more affinity data, more diversity in pharmacological profile annotations, more experimental details, and particularly to include negative data, we constructed the **Nuclear Receptors DataBase Including Negative Data (**<a href="http://nr-dbind.drugdesign.fr">**NR-DIND**</a>**)** - <a href="https://pubs.acs.org/doi/10.1021/acs.jmedchem.8b01105">**Réau et al, J Med Chem, Nov 2018**</a>.

 {: style="text-align: justify"}
 To the best of our knowledge, the NR-DBIND is the most exhaustive database that contains small molecules affinity and activity data for NRs.
 In total, it provides **15116 positive** and negative interactions data for 28 NRs together with 599 PDB structures.